wrunneals/2D-Fractals/README.md

 # 2D Fractal Renderer in GO

 A work in progress project for generating high resolution 2D fractal images using GO.
 Aim was to create a program that can efficiently render high resolution images that I can use to make wallpapers or posters while still allowing me the freedom to test new code/fractals without much effort.
-I decided to use GO for this project for it's powerful concurrency and native image package.

 <img src="/res/RedWhite.png" alt="example" width=1000 /> <br>